MateoLa/hello-plex/README.md

 3) HTTP access and Acme Chalenge

-Configure nginx http access and ask certbot to answer the acme chalenge (this will install initial certificates in nginx image) to authenticate the domain.
+Configure nginx http access and ask certbot to answer to the acme chalenge (this will install initial certificates into the webserver image) to authenticate the domain.

 Run

 ```bash
 docker compose -f docker-compose-init.yml up --build
 ```

 Test http access

 4) Get down the containers.